craigwongg/ecs150_p2_/REPORT.md

 # Summary

 The ultimate goal of this project is to better understand the idea of threads using a user-level thread library.
-The user-level thread library must be comprised of a queue, which is further comprised of a Uthread API, Semaphore API, Preemption API.
+In order for this to work, we must implement a queue API, uthread API, semaphore API, and preemption API.

 # Queue